-According to the CNDDB and CNPS, fifteen (15) special-status plant species have been recorded in the Perris quadrangle (refer to Attachment D).
-No special-status plants were observed on the project site during the field investigation.
-The project site is heavily disturbed and no longer support native plant communities that have the potential to provide suitable habitat for special-status plant species.
-Based on habitat requirements for specific species and the availability and quality of on-site habitats, it was determined that the project site does not have potential to support any of the special-status plant species known to occur in the vicinity and all are presumed absent.
+According to the CNDDB and CNPS, seventeen (17) special-status plant species have been recorded in the Romoland quadrangle (refer to Attachment D).
+One (1) special-status plant species, paniculate tarplant, was observed within the project site during the field investigation.
+It was further determined that the project site does not have potential to support any of the other special-status plant species known to occur in the vicinity and all are presumed to be absent.